ahmadspm/FM-ERSoS-Model-Verification-from-HSF-driven-Models/README.md

 ********** Experimentation of CTMC FM-ERSoS Models **********

-1) load the model first by following above steps
+1) Load the model first by following above steps
-2 ) load properites file in CSL  that you have downloaded
+2) Load properites file in CSL  that you have downloaded
-3) Star experimentaitons with properties specification one by one
+3) Start experimentaitons with properties specification one by one
-4) Evaluate steady state probabilities with properties in experiments
+4) Evaluate steady state liklihoods with properties in experiments
-5) Evalualte Transient probabilities to measure Performance and Reliability of FM-ERSoS
+5) Evalualte Transient liklihoods to measure Performance and Reliability of FM-ERSoS